rue-me/home-town/Readme.md

-Hometown is a test project completed by Ruphina Hillary on finishing her Javascript tutorial.
+Hometown is a test project completed by Ruphina Hillary on finishing her HTML/CSS tutorial.